 The trending rose gold color can be achieved by alloying pure gold with copper which gives the metal a pinkish hue.
 Irrespective of the color, yellow, white and rose gold generally have the same price if they contain the same amount of pure gold.
 Sometimes, jewelers’ price white gold above yellow gold because of the additional workmanship and material required for rhodium plating.

 The purity of gold alloyed with other metals is measured in Karat (k).
 24k gold is completely pure with no added metals.
 18k gold contains 75% of pure gold while 14k gold contains 58.3% of pure gold.
-Pure gold isn’t ordinarily used in making jewelry as pure gold jewelry loses its form easily and is and therefore, impractical.
+Pure gold metal isn’t ordinarily used in making jewelry as pure gold jewelry loses its form easily and is and therefore, impractical.
 It is also evident that alloying other metals with gold is not only for the purpose of manipulating color but also to strengthen the metal.

 2. Platinum